CM Elahi says he kept all his promises with Imran Khan - ExBulletin

 CM Elahi says he kept all his promises with Imran Khan

-Punjab Chief Minister Chaudhry Parvez Elahi said he had kept all the promises made with Pakistan Tehreek-e-Insaf (PTI) President Imran Khan.
+LAHORE: Punjab Chief Minister Chaudhry Parvez Elahi has said he has kept all promises made with Pakistan Tehreek-i-Insaf (PTI) President Imran Khan.

 CM Elahi chaired a consultative meeting to consider legal and constitutional aspects after sending a notice of dissolution of the Punjab Assembly to the Governor.
 He added that the interim government would be formed after consultations.

-On Friday, Pakistan Tehreek-e-Insaf (PTI) leader Fawad Chaudhry, while offering the federal government to sit down to discuss the electoral framework, said elections should be held simultaneously across the country.
+On Friday, Pakistan Tehreek-i-Insaf (PTI) leader Fawad Chaudhry, while offering the federal government to sit down to discuss the electoral framework, said elections should be held simultaneously across the country.
 He said how long the federal government would run away from the election.
-“There is still time, sit down with us on the framework of the election,” he said.
+“There is still time; sit down with us on the election framework,” he said.

 The former federal minister said that the governor had received the summary of the dissolution of the Punjab Assembly, adding that instead of waiting another 24 hours, the governor should order the dissolution of the assembly so that the process provisional installation can begin.